Naga-Pavan-Bhuma/Student-Task-Manager-Frontend/README.md

 ├─ components
     ├─ read.html # Page that lists tasks (navigated to after clicking Add) ├─ task_item.html # Optional reusable task item component

+Steps

+Go to your project folder

+Double-click index.html

+It will open in your browser

+Your app will run normally